CristianGM23/SM2/README.md

 _______________
 * If you have an Eclipse running :

-  1.Download the SmaC Update Site:
+  1.Download the SmaC Update Site: [Link download](https://github.com/CristianGM23/SM2/blob/master/SmaCUpdateSite.zip)

   2.Choose Help -> Install New Software... from the menu bar and click Add...